 The whole aim of parental care is to develop in children the competencies to help them survive and thrive in the world.2

-Parents have to teach children plenty of mental, social, and life skills.
-If they fail to do so, the children feel unprepared to tackle the big bad world out there they have to step into.
+Parents must teach children plenty of mental, social, and life skills.
+If they fail to do so, the children feel unprepared to tackle the big bad world they have to step into.
 They feel unparented.

 This leads to resentment and disconnection.